mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - Data could be processed out of order, causing newer updates to get lost

 ### Option 4: Use a simple DLQ (dead letter queue)
 We would always return 200, but any events that fail to process internally would get sent to a DLQ and be replayed later if needed.
 This could be a storage bucket, kubernetes volume, or table in a database.
-A scheduled kubernetes job would then run to try and pick these up and reprocess them later (every 4 hours, for exmaple).
+A scheduled kubernetes job would then run to try and pick these up and reprocess them later (every 4 hours, for example).

 After too many failed attempts the payload would be marked as unprocessable (setting a flag in the table, or updating the file name).